kyverno/website/content/en/docs/Writing policies/variables.md

 ## Variables from policy definitions

 Kyverno policy definitions can refer to other fields in the policy definition.
-This can be a useful way of analyze and compare values without having to explicitly define them.
+This can be a useful way to analyze and compare values without having to explicitly define them.

 In order for Kyverno to refer to these existing values in a manifest, it uses the notation `$(./../key_1/key_2)`.
 This may look familiar as it is essentially the same way Linux/Unix systems refer to relative paths.
 For example, consider the policy manifest snippet below.